corsairmarks/organic_zealots/mod/README.md

     * Could be added but requires overwriting two significant events with compatibility concerns
 * Some events and diplomacy screens may have no options for empires with Civic: Organic Zealots
     * Please report which ones in the Steam comments, my Discord channel, or GitHub
-    * This is usually because the game uses the `is_homicidal` trigger to exclude those types of empires, but only offers options for explicit homicidal civics rather than a catch-all choice - I can address it by overriding the relevant event to add an appropriate option
+    * This is usually because the game uses the `is_homicidal` trigger to exclude those types of empires, but only offers options for the built-in homicidal civics rather than a catch-all choice - I can fix it by overriding the relevant event to add an appropriate option

 ### Error Logs